-Few U.S. destinations are quite as iconic as Colorado mountain towns.
-The Rocky Mountains carve jaw-dropping, dramatic landscapes throughout the state, creating stunning vistas, year-round outdoor recreation opportunities (seriously, if you’re not into hiking or rafting, you probably shouldn’t visit), and charming, historic mountain communities.
+The Rocky Mountains carve jaw-dropping, dramatic landscapes throughout the Centennial state, creating stunning view, year-round outdoor recreation (seriously, if you’re not into hiking, rafting, or mountain biking, you probably shouldn’t visit), and charming, historic alpine communities.

 This post contains affiliate links.
-We may receive a small commission โ at no cost to you โ if you click or make a purchase through any of them.
+We may receive a small commission — at no cost to you — if you click or make a purchase through any of them.
 For more information, read my disclosure statement.
 We appreciate you!

 Jump ahead to: